martin12333/Readable-Lisp-S-expressions/solution.md

 Trying them out
 =============

+We have two tutorials so you can try them out:

+* [Scheme-tutorial] - Scheme-focused tutorial
+* [Common-lisp-tutorial] - Common-Lisp-focused tutorial

-See the [Tutorial] page for information on how you can try out these notations.
-We think you'll like them.
+We think you'll like them once you try them.